 - Another rare non-ironic Real Life example: This poor guy, made somewhat famous in a viral video, has been described as the "Worst Church Singer Ever."
 He appears to be Southern Gospel's answer to Florence Foster Jenkins: he's completely sincere and even appears a bit smug about his singing, but there's not one note on key in the entire song.
 That takes... talent?

 - In his brilliant parody of Metallica's St. Anger, Matt Smith, singer of Christian Power Metal band Theocracy, sings horrendously off-key in order to emulate Hetfield's performance on the album.
 The lyrics even include the line "and boy it sounds raw to intentionally sing out of key."

-- This is pretty much WWE diva Jillian Hall's entire character.
+- This and Gag Boobs are pretty much WWE diva Jillian Hall's entire character.
 Have a listen.
 Or better yet, don't.